-How You Can Help: Locomotive #168 Restoration Project.
+How You Can Help: Donate to Ongoing Restoration Projects.

 Please note: There’s a 25% tax credit for donors who are Colorado residents.
-Which means that your $168 will qualify for a $42 reduction in state taxes, making your total contribution cost just $126.
+Your $168 will qualify for a $42 reduction in state taxes, making your total contribution cost just $126.